-The term paedophilia actually refers to the state of adults being sexually interested in children.
-It is important to note that paedophilia and child sexual offenders are synonymous.
-However, paedophilic preference is a major contributing factor to children sexual offenders.
+The term pedophilia actually refers to the state of adults being sexually interested in children.
+Paedophilia and children sexual offenders must not be considered synonymous, however paedophilic preference is a major contributing factor to children sexual offenders.
 (Gerwinn, Weib, Tenbergen, Amelung, Fodisch, Pohl, Massau, Kneer, Mohnke, Kargel, Wittfoth, Jung, Drumkova, Schiltz, Walter, Beier, Walter, Ponseti, Schitter & Krunger, 2018).
-Paedophilic desire is an adult inclination to have sex with a child, and a person is considered to have paedophilia when the person has relatively frequent and intense paedophilic desire.
+Pedophilic desire is an inclination in an adult to have sex with child, a person has pedophilia if he has relatively frequent and intense pedophilic desire.
 (Doshi, Zanzrukiya & Kumar, 2018).
-Paedophilic offenders are more likely to sexually reoffend and require different interventions (Seto, 2009).
+Pedophilic offenders are more likely to sexually reoffend and require different interventions (Seto, 2009)

-Studies in Malaysia show that most social problems such as cohabitation, harassment, rape, paedophilia and internet addiction are results of the collapse of family institutions, lack of religious knowledge, foreign cultural influences, mass media influence, peer pressure, and lack of support systems (Magendran, 2017; Rosyadi, 2016).
-In the case of paedophilia, perpetrators are essentially seen to have lost moral value and chose to commit sexual crimes against children.
+Studies in Malaysia show that most social problems such as cohabitation, harassment, rape, paedophilia and internet addiction are resulting from the collapse of family institutions, lack of religious knowledge, foreign cultural influences, mass media influence, peer pressure, and lack of support systems (Magendran, 2017; Rosyadi, 2016).
+In the case of paedophilia, perpetrators are essentially seen to have lost of moral value and chose to commit sexual crimes against children.
 Some researchers claim that the collapse of humanity and moral values is likely to result from the internet explosion (Malek & Kamil, 2010).

-People with paedophilic sexual interests in children do not suffer from mental disorders since birth (like autism patients and others).
-Instead, it may stem from the attitude of frequently surfing pornographic websites.
-Women's Head of IKRAM Malaysia, Datin Paduka Che Asmah Ibrahim said that when a pornographic website was blocked by the Malaysian Communications and Multimedia Commission, another new website was created (Bernama, 2016).
+People with paedophilic sexual interests in children do not suffer from mental disorders since birth (like autism patients and others) on the other hand stems from the attitude of those who love surfing pornographic websites.
+Women's Head of IKRAM Malaysia, Datin Paduka Che Asmah Ibrahim said when a pornographic website was blocked by the Malaysian Communications and Multimedia Commission, another new website was created (Bernama, 2016).
 That is one of the reasons why pornographic websites seem to be unmanageable.
-This allegation has been supported by a study done in Indonesia which found that sex crime cases on children had increased by 12 percent and were suspected to have been triggered by the ease of accessing pornographic websites (Rosyadi, 2016).
-More alarming, the youth in Malaysia are also found to have tendency of surfing pornography websites.
-Researchers found that teenagers in Malaysia surf the internet for a few main reasons such as chatting, watching cyber pornography, and playing violent online games (Hamid & Shiratuddin, 2016).
+This allegation has been supported by a study done in Indonesia which found that sex crime cases on children has increased by 12 percent and are expected to have been triggered by the ease of accessing pornographic websites.
+Some researchers claim that teenagers in Malaysia are surfing the internet for chatting, watching cyber pornography, and playing violent games online (Hamid & Shiratuddin, 2016).

-Despite many studies proving more than 30 percent of sex offender being diagnosed to have a psychiatric disorder (Fazel, Hope, O'Donelly, & Jacoby, 2002; Norliza, Salina, Hatta, & Adam, 2014), there is also a researcher (Jahnke, 2018) who claims that sexual desire on children is normal.
+Despite many studies proving more than 30 percent of sex offender were diagnosed to have a psychiatric disorder (Fazel, Hope, O'Donelly, & Jacoby, 2002; Norliza, Salina, Hatta, & Adam, 2014), there is also a researcher (Jahnke, 2018) who claims that sexual desire on children is normal.
 Jahnke (2018) highlighted that paedophilic tend to experience their sexual and emotional attachment to children in the same way as non-paedophilic experience their attraction for physically mature sexual partners, and, like others, may choose to live free without committing paedophilia crimes.
-This implies that the inability of paedophilic to self-control their sexual desire causes their behaviour to be expressed in a manner that is not in line with common community standards, which deems sexual acts between adults and children as unethical or immoral (Jahnke, 2018).
+This implies that the inability of paedophilic in self-control their sexual interest causes their behaviour expression is not in line with the community standards that does not permit sexual acts between adults and children (Jahnke, 2018).
 Furthermore, the inability to control sexual desire in children may also be associated with the abuse of certain types of substances such as alcohol, drugs and marijuana.
-Norliza et, al. (2014) found that 19.5% of sex offenders have been diagnosed with drug addiction problems and 32.3% abused or depended on alcohol.
+A study done by Norliza and colleagues (2014) found that 19.5% of sex offenders have been diagnosed with drug addiction problems and 32.3% abused or dependant on alcohol.